devshimi/IBKR-ALGOs/README.md

 ## Overview

-This repository contains a comprehensive automated trading system integrated with Interactive Brokers (IBKR) via `ib_insync` and the `ibapi` library.
+This repository contains a comprehensive automated trading system integrated with Interactive Brokers (IBKR).
 The system is designed for algorithmic trading and includes functionalities for:

 - **IBKR Connectivity and Market Data Handling**
 - **Risk Management and Position Sizing**